qniksefat/macaque_brain_causality_test/README.md

 ### Using the web browser

 Download the latest release as a zip file by clicking on *Releases* on the main page at https://web.gin.g-node.org/INM6/multielectrode_grasp.
-This zip file will contain all small (text) files only.
-Next, download large files individually as needed from the web interface by clicking on them in the repository browser.
+This zip file will contain all small (text) files only, while large data files will not be downloaded automatically and an empty placeholder will be put in their place.
+To get the full content of such a large file , download these files individually as needed from the web interface by clicking on them in the repository browser.

 ## Repository structure